When you arrive

 Where do I go for further information and advice?

 Email us: email@example.com, call +44 (0) 24 7765 2011 or visit the Careers Service on the 1st floor of TheHub if you require any further information.
 You can also check the Add+vantage portal after enrolment.

 Coventry University Students' Union (CUSU) will represent you as a student, and make your student experience the best it can possibly be.
 They’ve got loads of things for you to get involved in including sports, societies, volunteering, campaigning, media and representation.

 Your welfare is really important to them, and they have their own in-house advice team to help with everything from exams and coursework queries, to housing contracts and landlords.
 They are available to support you with anything that’s affecting your student life.

 Our Student Charter acts as an agreement between Coventry University and those who study with us.
-Find out more through the 'Sign up to the student charter' link.

 Designed to help you understand some key terms